bajamircea/bajamircea.github.io/_posts/2015-03-17-classic-raii.markdown

 RAII coding style avoids repetition and reduces errors through encapsulation and locality of resource management.
-It is a very important programming idiom, with an unfortunate name unfortunately. **Usage of some RAII variant is highly recommended**.
+It is a very important programming idiom, with a difficult name unfortunately. **Usage of some RAII variant is highly recommended**.